jstriblet/book-notes/the-object-oriented-thought-process.md

 		- Speed and scalability is imperitive.

 **What is serializing and Object?**
-- serializing is the process of descructring and object (flatten it out), send it over the wire, and then reconstructing it when recieved.
+- serializing is the process of descructring and object (flatten it out), send it over the wire, and then reconstructing it when received.
 **What is marshaling an object?**
 - Marshaling is the process of sending the object.